New GSK shines brighter with another forecast upgrade | Business

 - United Kingdom

-GSK beat third-quarter earnings forecasts on Wednesday and raised its 2022 estimate for the second time in four months, continuing its strong start as a standalone prescription medicine business since spinning off its consumer health brands.
-After years of underperformance relative to its peers and missing on the lucrative market for the first set of COVID-19 vaccines, GSK has delivered a string of strong results, with the latest led by its blockbuster shingles vaccine Shingrix.
+GSK beat third-quarter earnings forecasts on Wednesday and raised its 2022 estimate for the second time in four months, continuing its strong start as a standalone prescription medicine business since spinning off its consumer health unit.
+After years of underperformance relative to its peers and missing out on the lucrative market for the first set of COVID-19 vaccines, GSK has delivered a string of strong results.

-Shingrix generated quarterly sales of 760 million pounds ($873 million), compared with the GSK-compiled analyst consensus forecast for 685 million pounds.
-Although demand for the vaccine suffered as adult immunisations took a hit during the first pandemic years, sales have rebounded as COVID pressures have eased.
+The latest is led by a record quarter for its blockbuster shingles vaccine Shingrix and higher-than-expected revenue from its COVID therapy, Xevudy.
+Shingrix generated quarterly sales of 760 million pounds ($873 million), compared with the GSK-compiled analyst consensus forecast for 685 million pounds, with sales rebounding as COVID pressures have eased.

+Xevudy handsomely beat expectations, raking in 411 million pounds in the quarter, well ahead of the GSK-compiled consensus of 60 million, helped by currency exchange movements making those sales more profitable than modelled by analysts.
+However, the medicine has fallen out of favour in the arsenal of COVID-19 therapies on the basis that Omicron and the variant's latest offshoots have likely rendered it obsolete.

+On Wednesday, GSK said it anticipated that sales in its COVID-19 solutions business would be substantially lower going forward.
+GSK's robust results, coupled with positive pipeline developments, provide some encouragement on the underlying business performance, Citi analysts wrote in a note.

 ALSO READ